 (Please check one)

-res, my child's work or pho in a newspaper article. otographs may be displayed on the school website o
+a ne Yes, my child's work or photographs may be displayed on the school website or in ewspaper article.

-No, my child's work or pho or in a newspaper article. otographs may not be displayed on the school websit
+or i No, my child's work or photographs may not be displayed on the school websiten a newspaper article.

 Name of Student:

-Parent/Guardian Signature Date
+Parent/Guardian S ignature Date